ankilab/latent/README.md

 # A single latent channel is sufficient for biomedical image segmentation

 This repository contains related code to the paper below.
+All relevant data, such as the pre-trained deep neural network, is available on [zenodo](https://zenodo.org/record/5772799).

 ## How to use the code